Wondering about the best places to visit in Antwerp? Keep on reading this local guide!

-Antwerp is the fashion city of Belgium, and it’s a bustling city full of culture, architecture and delicious food.
+Antwerp is the fashion city of Belgium, and it’s a bustling city full of culture, architecture, and delicious food.
 I’ve put together an Antwerp travel guide full of the top spots to visit and the best things to do from a local’s perspective.

-When’s the best time to visit Antwerp?
+When is the best time to visit Antwerp?

 The best time to visit Antwerp is during spring or summer – so ideally any time between March and September.
 Although it will be a little busier, there’s less chance of rain so you can fully enjoy the city without worrying about getting soaked.

-How to move around in Antwerp
+How to move around in Antwerp?

 To get into Antwerp, you can take a taxi from our national airport in Zaventem, which will cost around €60.
 Alternatively, there is also a train station in the airport.

 If you want a more low-cost option, the bus is the cheapest form of transport into the city and takes around 40 minutes.

 Once you’re in Antwerp, it’s best to explore by bike or on foot.
 You can rent a bike at A-Velo, they offer day or week passes, and you can ride between the different Velo stations during your rental.
 Check their website online for more information about renting a bike.